onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Models as a service
 MaaS

-Legitimacy needs to be CONTINUALLY earned
+Legitimacy needs to be CONTINUALLY/perpetually earned

 what if we could track and visualize the progress of anyone in anything within their knowledge tree and simply pick publickly the best ones - and make working in public the only way of legitimizing power